fenfeizhiyu/camelize-http/README.md

 camelize-http
 -------------

-This tiny AngularJS module wraps around the core $http service, with the single responsibility of eliminating discrepancies between <b>underscored_keys</b> from/to backends (e.g. Python, Ruby) and <b>camelizedKeys</b> in the front-end.
+This tiny AngularJS module is a wrapper for the core $http service with the single responsibility of eliminating discrepancies between <b>underscored_keys</b> from/to backends (e.g. Python, Ruby) and <b>camelizedKeys</b> in the front-end (i.e. JavaScript).

 ## Installation using Bower